-Framework reference Google Cloud commentary T ł 4 responsible for the costs and resources required for any additional monitoring and management of the subcontractors.
+Framework reference Google Cloud commentary Google Cloud Financial Services Contract reference for the banking organization, it is important to consider more detailed contractual obligations, such as reporting on the subcontractor's conformance with performance measures, periodic audit results, and compliance with laws and regulations.
+Where appropriate, a banking organization may consider including a provision that states the third party's liability for activities or actions by its subcontractors and which party is responsible for the costs and resources required for any additional monitoring and management of the subcontractors.
 It may also be appropriate to reserve the right to terminate the contract without penalty if the third party's subcontracting arrangements do not comply with contractual obligations.
+Google will: • provide information about our subcontractors; • provide advance notice of changes to our subcontractors; and • give regulated entities the ability to terminate if they have concerns about a new subcontractor.
 Google requires our subcontractors to meet the same high standards that we do.
 Google will oversee the performance of all subcontracted obligations and ensure our subcontractors comply with our contract with you (including the audit and access rights) and applicable law and regulation.
 Google will remain liable to you for any subcontracted obligations.
 45 o.
 Foreign-Based Third Parties: In contracts with foreign-based third parties, it is important to consider choice-of-law and jurisdictional provisions that provide dispute adjudication under the laws of a single jurisdiction, whether in the United States or elsewhere.
 When engaging with foreign-based third parties, or where contracts include a choice-of-law provision that includes a jurisdiction other than the United States, it is important to understand that such contracts and covenants may be subject to the interpretation of foreign courts relying on laws in those jurisdictions.
 It may be warranted to seek legal advice on the enforceability of the proposed contract with a foreign-based third party and other legal ramifications, including privacy laws and cross-border flow of information.
 Google LLC is the provider of the services for US-based regulated entities.
 Google LLC is organized under the laws of the State of Delaware, USA.
 Refer to your Google Cloud Financial Services Contract for more information about the governing law and jurisdiction that applies to our contract.
-46 p.
+Governing Law 46 p.
 Default and Termination: Contracts can protect the ability of the banking organization to change third parties when appropriate without undue restrictions, limitations, or cost.
 An effective contract stipulates what constitutes default, identifies remedies, allows opportunities to cure defaults, and establishes the circumstances and responsibilities for termination.
-Therefore, it is important to consider including contractual provisions that: 47 Provide termination and notification requirements with reasonable time frames to allow for the orderly transition of the activity, when desired or necessary, without prohibitive expense; Termination Regulated entities can elect to terminate our contract for convenience with advance notice, including: • if necessary to comply with law; • if directed by a supervisory authority; and • if Google increases the fees.
-Regulated entities can terminate our contract with advance notice: • for Google's material breach after a cure period • for change of control
+Therefore, it is important to consider including contractual provisions that: 47 Provide termination and notification requirements with reasonable time frames to allow for the orderly transition of the activity, when desired or necessary, without prohibitive expense; Termination Regulated entities can elect to terminate our contract for convenience with advance notice, including: • if necessary to comply with law; Term and Termination